wolf99/win-config/README.md

 ## 3. Winget-pkgs

-Installs some Microsoft Windows packages I like to have ready.
+Installs some packages I like to have ready.

-Assumes git is already installed and so does not install this (see script for other packages that are _not_ installed).
+See script comments for usage and for some packages that are _not_ installed.

-Requires winget-cli (from GitHub, see script for link).
+Requires winget-cli (from GitHub, see script comments for link).